BekajMelos/oms-sensemaking/docs/track-weaving/extended-kalman-filter.md

 These can values be overridden through the `config` dictionary argument on `EKFTrackWeaver` instantiation.

 The resulting tracks are not published to OMS but form the inputs for the various SenseMakers to analyze.
-In the near term, we’re going to include the OMS observation IDs of all the inputs to track weaver with its output tracks so that SenseMakers can publish relationships between their findings and the original observations.
+In the near term, we're going to include the OMS observation IDs of all the inputs to track weaver with its output tracks so that SenseMakers can publish relationships between their findings and the original observations.
 We can also include the TrackWeaver algorithm used for each input track as an attribute of the resulting findings for transparency.